Online car sales may gain traction post COVID-19

 Stating that this raises the question of how well-equipped original equipment manufacturers (OEMs) and dealerships are in managing this sudden accelerated change in consumer behaviour, the report said, "Automotive retail needs to become virtual, lean and flexible, while the existing sales channels need to become more efficient to accommodate these changes...Now is the perfect time to have our contactless Invisible Salesman 'Anytime, Anywhere'."

-The Indian customer's views and behaviour towards an online car purchase platform is only going to evolve.
+The Indian customer's views and behaviour towards an online car purchase platform are only going to evolve.
 Indian OEMs and car aggregators can take a cue from global players and gradually develop their capabilities to support this transformation.
 Globally, OEMs like BMW, Peugeot, Hyundai and Volvo have successfully deployed almost contactless online sales, it added.

 "However, despite the increased need for digitalization, the role of dealerships will not get diluted as some customers would still visit them for test drives or final purchase," the report said.